ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 3. Click the **Infrastructure** tab and click **Create** at the upper right of the **Clusters** table.
 4. On the **Create cluster** page, enter the cluster name.
 5. You can host the cluster in a different {{site.data.keyword.cloud_notm}} data center than the one that the instance is hosted in.
-To do so, under **Bare metal server**, select the **Select a different location** checkbox and choose the {{site.data.keyword.cloud_notm}} data center to host the instance.
+To do so, under **Bare metal server**, toggle the **Select a different location** switch on and choose the {{site.data.keyword.cloud_notm}} data center to host the cluster.
 6. Select the **CPU model**, the amount of **RAM**, and the **Number of bare metal servers** for the bare metal configuration.
 7. Select **vSAN storage** and specify the disk types for the capacity and cache disks and the number of disks.
 If you want more storage, select the **High performance with Intel Optane** checkbox.
 8. Select the license edition for VMware vSAN for the license configuration.